Internal communication planning (+ templates)

 - Who is the internal communication plan addressed to, i.e. who will be implementing it?
 Specific teams?
 Specific departments?
 Specific functions?
 The entire company, complete with all teams, departments, and functions?

 The reason why your internal communication policy may be addressing only a specific audience can be tied to the answers in the questionnaire about the current state of internal communication — namely, perhaps only specific groups may need such guidance.
 Once you’ve decided who you are addressing, you’ll need to think about how you can encourage them to pursue the S.M.A.R.T. communication goals you’ve defined.
 Once again, the above-referenced questionnaire can help you with that, and shed light on your target audience:

-- General likes/dislikes;
+- General likes/dislikes,

-- Preferred ways of consuming information;
+- Preferred ways of consuming information,

-- Preferred way of conveying information;
+- Preferred way of conveying information, and

 - Preferences in terms of what type of messages they are most likely to comment on or react to.